Staphylococcal Scalded Skin Syndrome (SSSS) in Children

 - IV fluids to prevent dehydration

 - Feedings through a tube from the mouth into the stomach (nasogastric feeding), if

 - Use of skin creams or ointments and bandages

-What are possible complications of SSSS?
+What are the possible complications of SSSS in a child?

 Children who are treated right away usually recover with no scarring or other problems.
 But

 - Loss of fluid causing dehydration and shock like a burn patient

 - Infection that gets worse

 When should I call my child's healthcare provider?

-Key points about staphylococcal scalded skin syndrome
+Key points about staphylococcal scalded skin syndrome in children

 - Staphylococcal scalded skin syndrome is usually from a bacterial infection.

 - In children, the disease usually begins with fussiness (irritability), tiredness (malaise),

 - The disease can be life-threatening and needs treatment.